coqui-ai/TTS/README.md

 # TTS (Work in Progress...)
-TTS targets a Text2Speech engine lightweight in computation with hight quality speech construction.
+This project is a part of [Mozilla Common Voice](https://voice.mozilla.org/en).
+TTS targets a Text2Speech engine lightweight in computation with high quality speech synthesis.
+You might hear a sample [here]().

 Here we have pytorch implementation of Tacotron: [A Fully End-to-End Text-To-Speech Synthesis Model](https://arxiv.org/abs/1703.10135).
 We plan to improve the model by the time with new architectural updates.